WELLOG TRANSIENT EM

 Transient EM (TEM) provides exploration companies with a valuable tool for defining conductive mineralized zones.
 Because resistivity (the inverse of conductivity) can be measured, the method may also be applied to location of hydrocarbon contaminant plumes.

 In most applications, however, the method is applied to locating buried conductive masses.
 Examples of buried conductive masses can vary from metal contaminants below the surface, valuable metal resources including gold placer and lode deposits, buried underground storage tanks and well casings.
-Larger scale applications are directed toward location of massive sulfide deposits.
+Large scale applications are directed toward location of massive sulfide deposits.

 WELLOG has developed TEM systems for investigation of the shallow subsurface.
 Our systems are designed to offer the best compromise in portability and depth of investigation.
-Systems range from handheld to roll along to large horizontal loop systems.
+Systems range from handheld to roll along and large horizontal loop systems.

-Revised 11-07-2016 © WELLOG 2007-2016 All Rights Reserved
+Revised 12-30-2020 © WELLOG 2007-2020 All Rights Reserved